angular/angular/aio/content/guide/docs-style-guide.md

 <live-example></live-example>

-1. a link to the plunker defined by the default `plnkr.json` file located in the code sample folder with the same name as the guide page.
+1. a link to the Stackblitz defined by the default `stackblitz.json` file located in the code sample folder with the same name as the guide page.

 2. a link that downloads that sample.

-Clicking the first link opens the code sample in a new browser tab in the "embedded plunker" style.
+Clicking the first link opens the code sample in a new browser tab in the "embedded Stackblitz" style.

 You can change the appearance and behavior of the live example with attributes and classes.